Mary Fristad, PhD

 - Bud Orgel Award for Distinguished Achievement in Research, Association of Psychologists in Academic Health Centers, 2014

 - Served two Presidential Terms for Division 53 of the Society of Clinical Child and Adolescent Psychology, APA, 2008 - 2013

 - Presidential Term, American Board of Clinical Child and Adolescent Psychology, 2011 - 2013

 More About My Work

 News About Me

 Consulting and Related Relationships

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the University requires annual disclosures from all faculty members with external interests related to their University responsibilities.

-As of 03/28/2017, Dr. Fristad has reported no financial relationships with medical device, research and/or drug companies.
+As of 12/20/2018, Dr. Fristad has reported no relationships with companies or entities.